Graduation Requirements

 Alternative Ways of Earning Credits

-Students are encouraged to consult with their school counsellors for more information on any of the alternatives listed below.
-Note that fees may be charged for some of the following alternatives, depending on local school or school division policies.
+Learners are encouraged to consult with their school counsellors for more information on any of the alternatives listed below.
+Note that fees may be charged for some of the following alternatives, depending on local school or school division/district policies.

 Adult Learning Centres